 Homemade Hash Browns Recipe

-This homemade hash browns recipe is made with only four ingredients and is really simple to make!
+This homemade hash browns recipe is made with only four ingredients and is really simple to make.
+They are crunchy on the outside and soft on the inside, just the way a hash brown should be.

-Hash browns are a delicious addition to any breakfast.
+Hash browns are an easy breakfast addition.
 But if you’ve ever read the ingredient list on the pre-made ones in the freezer section at the store, you may be scratching your head a little.
 I mean, who needs all those extra ingredients?
 Hash browns are just potatoes, right?

 Right!
 Hash browns SHOULD just be made of potatoes and a couple of other simple ingredients.
 Not the laundry list you see on those ready-made ingredients lists.
 Yuck.
 And the best part is, they are super easy to make!
 Let me show you how.